Skip to content Exit mobile menu

 4.2 Use of email

 All communication regarding Library matters, including overdue and reservation reminders, is sent to a user’s University email address by default.
 Users are expected to check this email account on a regular basis.
-If an alternative email address is the preferred method of communication the user must either provide the Library with this email address or alternatively set up a forwarding service from their University email account
+If an alternative email address is the preferred method of communication the user must provide the Library with this email.

 4.3 Reminder emails

-Emails reminding users that they have items about to become overdue are sent to a user’s University email address (unless an alternative address is provided).
-These emails are a courtesy service only and it is the user’s responsibility to ensure that loans are renewed or returned on time.
-Due dates are shown on the receipts when items are first issued, and this information can be viewed through the 'My Record' section on the Library Catalogue.
+Emails reminding users that they have items that should be returned are sent to a user’s University email address (unless an alternative address is provided).
+These emails are a courtesy service only and it is the user’s responsibility to ensure that loans are returned on time.
+Additionally, a monthly summary is sent via email to all users with loans or fines, and this information can be viewed through the ‘My Library Card' section on the Library Catalogue.

 5. Provision of information to users